 \section{Evaluation Methodology}

 \textbf{Evaluation Tools.} We design and implement an in-house simulator to measure execution time in number of cycles.
 The simulator has a cycle-level model for many microarchitectural components, including multi-bank on-chip buffer, HBM (high bandwidth memory), NVLink, systolic arrays, and so on.
-To measure critical path delay (in cycles) of router, receive unit, send unit, loader, scheduler, and compute unit, we implement and synthesize these modules in Verilog.
-We use the Synopsys Design Compiler with the TSMC 12 $nm$ standard VT library for the synthesis and estimate the power consumption using Synopsys PrimeTime PX.
+To measure critical path delay (in cycles) of the router, receive unit, send unit, loader, scheduler, and compute unit, we implement and synthesize these modules in Verilog.
+We use the Synopsys Design Compiler with the TSMC 12 $nm$ standard VT library for the synthesis and estimate power consumption using Synopsys PrimeTime PX.
 The slowest module has a critical path delay of 0.83 $ns$ including the setup and hold time, putting MultiGCN comfortably at 1 GHz clock frequency.
 The access latency, energy, and area of the on-chip buffer and FIFO are estimated using Synopsys DesignWare Memory Compiler.
 The access latency and energy of HBM are simulated by Ramulator \cite{Ramulator}, a cycle-accurate DRAM simulator and estimated with 7 pJ/bit as in \cite{HBM_Power}, respectively.
 The access latency and energy of NVLink are estimated with around 500 ns as in \cite{NVLink2.0_Latency} and 8 pJ/bit as in \cite{NVLink_Power}, respectively.

-\textbf{Baselines and System Configurations.} To demonstrate the advance of MultiGCN, we compare MultiGCN with a single-node GCN accelerator (i.e., AWB-GCN~\cite{AWB-GCN}) using identical hardware resources, two GPU-based solutions (i.e., PyG~\cite{PyTorch_Geometric} and GNNAdvisor\cite{GNNAdvisor}) running on GPU T4, OPPE-based MulAccSys, and OPPR-based MulAccSys.
+\textbf{Baselines and System Configurations.} To demonstrate the advantages of MultiGCN, we compare MultiGCN with a single-node GCN accelerator (i.e., AWB-GCN~\cite{AWB-GCN}) using identical hardware resources, two GPU-based solutions (i.e., PyG~\cite{PyTorch_Geometric} and GNNAdvisor\cite{GNNAdvisor}) running on T4 GPU, OPPE-based MulAccSys, and OPPR-based MulAccSys.
 Three configurations of MultiGCN are evaluated to assess MultiGCN.
-The first configuration is MultiGCN only employing the topology-aware multicast mechanism (TMM), denoted as \textbf{MultiGCN-TMM}.
-The second configuration is MultiGCN only employing the scatter-based round execution mechanism (SREM), denoted as \textbf{MultiGCN-SREM}.
-The last configuration is the MultiGCN employing both TMM and SREM, denoted as \textbf{MultiGCN-TMM+SREM}.
+The first configuration is MultiGCN only employing the topology-aware multicast mechanism (TMM), denoted by \textbf{MultiGCN-TMM}.
+The second configuration is MultiGCN only employing the scatter-based round execution mechanism (SREM), denoted by \textbf{MultiGCN-SREM}.
+The last configuration is MultiGCN employing both TMM and SREM, denoted by \textbf{MultiGCN-TMM+SREM}.
 All these configurations use the system parameters described in Table~\ref{tab:MultiGCN_spec}.